Arab Gas Pipeline: Timeline

 Between 2013 and 2018, the Aqaba–El Rehab section was the only section of the Arab Gas Pipeline outside Egypt that was in operation.
 It transported gas domestically within Jordan, mostly from an LNG reception terminal in Aqaba built after the discontinuation of gas imports from Egypt.

 Starting in 2015 Egypt also occasionally used the Aqaba LNG terminal to import gas which was transported to Egypt in the reverse direction through the Arish–Aqaba section.

 In 2018, Egypt resumed gas exports through the pipeline.

 In 2020, exports of gas from Israel to Jordan through the Israel-Jordan pipeline connection in northern Jordan commenced.
 An agreement was also reached to allow gas from Israel to flow to Egypt over the Arab Gas Pipeline fed by the Israel-Jordan connection via Jordan and Sinai.

 Exports of gas from Israel to Egypt through the Arish–Ashkelon pipeline began in 2020.

 On 24 August 2020, an attack on a section of the pipeline north of Damascus caused widespread power outages in Syria.

 On 8 September 2021 it was announced that Egypt agreed to assist Lebanon during its ongoing economic and energy crisis by attempting to resume exports of gas to Lebanon through the section of pipeline that reaches Tripoli.
 This section however has not been operative since the early 2010s and may require significant repairs.

+On 13th March 2024 Qatar, Jordan and Syria signed a gas agreement.
+The agreement involves utilizing a floating regasification vessel in Aqaba to receive and convert liquefied gas before pumping it through the Arab Gas Pipeline to Syria.
+This effort aims to boost electricity production by up to 400 megawatts per day in the initial phase, with plans for gradual increases in the production capacity at the Deir Ali station.